 Fujian New Craft Tea - Da Bai Cha or Da Hoa Cha

 The silver needle variety is by far the most delicate and expensive version of white tea.
-It’s produced with the highest quality tea leaves, making it a China’s favorite tea drink.
+It’s produced with the highest quality tea leaves, making it China’s favorite type of tea.

-White Peony or Bai Mu Dan is also a popular type of white tea that consists of high quality camellia sinensis leaves and buds.
-The leaves are young and have silvery colored, unopened tea buds.
+White Peony or Bai Mu Dan is also a popular type of white tea that consists of high-quality Camellia Sinensis leaves and buds.
+The leaves are young and have silver-colored unopened leaves.

-White peony tea has the second highest caffeine content at 5.7%.
-It’s more amber in color and has a nutty-like flavor with a slight fragrence of honey.
-Most white iced teas are made with white peony.
+White peony tea has the second-highest caffeine content at 5.7%.
+It’s more amber in color and has a nutty-like flavor with a slight fragrance of honey.
+Most white iced teas are made using white peony.